rmcooke/quandlism/README.md

 ### Test App

-There is a (very) basic ExpressJS test app in the /app directory that will use your development version of Quandlism with production data (via the API) .
-To run it:
+There is a (very) basic ExpressJS test app in the /app directory that will use your development version of Quandlism with production data (via the API).
+Before you can use the app:

+#### Symnlink Assets

+Create symlinks in app/public/javascripts for d3.v2.js and quandlism.js

+#### API Key

+Get an API key from Quandl.com.

+If you don't have an account, sign up at [http:www.quandl.com](Quandl), then go [http://www.quandl.com/users/edit](here) to get your authentication token.
+Open app/settings.coffee and replace 'YOUR_API_KEY_HERE' with your key.

+-

+Run the app:

 > node app/app.js